 - 1 small sweet red pepper, finely chopped

 - 1 jalapeno pepper, seeded and minced

 - 1/2 teaspoon salt

 - 1-1/4 pounds ground turkey

 - Combine the first 11 ingredients in a 6-qt. electric pressure cooker.
 Crumble turkey over top; stir to combine.
 Lock lid; close pressure-release valve.
 Adjust pressure to high and set time for 5 minutes.

-- When finished cooking, allow pressure to naturally release for 10 minutes, then quick-release any remaining pressure.
+- Allow pressure to naturally release for 10 minutes, then quick-release any remaining pressure.
 Stir chili.
 If desired, serve with sour cream and additional jalapenos.

 Editor's NoteWear disposable gloves when cutting hot peppers; the oils can burn skin.
 Avoid touching your face.